jeffhb60/DB-Movie-Analytics-Database/README.md

 4. **Run SQL Queries**
 > Execute queries from `queries.sql` to analyze the data.

-## Conclusion
-The **Movie Analytics Database** project provides a comprehensive demonstration of SQL skills, from database design to data analysis and optimization.
-It serves as a strong portfolio piece to showcase your expertise in SQL and database management.

-Feel free to explore the repository and contribute to further improvements!

 ## Contact
 For any questions or suggestions, feel free to me at jeffhb60@gmail.com.